S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 ## 1. Current Situation

-> _"The kitchen is in disorder: there are no clean cups, the sink is full of dishes..."_
+> _"The kitchen is in disorder: there are no clean cups, the sink is full of dishes …"_

 Describe the current situation: